 When you’re considering which VPN provider is the right one to unblock Sky Go while outside its usual viewing area, do the following: Make sure that the provider has VPN servers stationed inside the U.K. or Ireland, that it offers excellent multi-platform support and that it has been tested to confirm that it does open access to Sky Go.

 How to Watch Sky Go Using a VPN

 If you’re longing to catch up on your favorite programs while visiting other countries, follow these steps to open up access.

 - Subscribe to your VPN of choice.
-We recommend ExpressVPN.
+I recommend NordVPN.

 - Download the software for your device of choice.
 Enter your login information.

 - Select a VPN server located in the United Kingdom or Ireland.